bischoff-m/tiny-majesties/README.md

-# pixel-wallpaper-colab
+# Tiny Majesties
-Collaborative online Unity game that replaces your desktop wallpaper.
+Unity game to be used as a desktop wallpaper.